DXHeroes/knowledge-base-content/practices/backlog_cleanup.md

 **TL;DR**

-To not loose the overview, you must regularly remove obsolete backlog items that have been created during the overall lifecycle of a project.
-A well-managed backlog results in a better overview of your important open issues and features, faster plannings, and a cleaner scope.
+A well-managed backlog results in a better overview of your important open issues and features, faster planning, and a cleaner scope.
+Periodically remove obsolete items from the backlog that have been created throughout the project lifecycle.

 ## What Is Backlog Cleanup